In 2022, tuition for full-time students at Sullivan University was $13,500 a year.

 |Total Estimated Costs|

-The majority of Sullivan University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 5,247 of the 2,242 undergrads enrolled received financial aid.Around 72 percent of Sullivan University undergrads take out student loans to cover any remaining costs.
+The majority of Sullivan University undergrads use financial aid to help pay for school.
+In 2022, 5,247 of the 2,085 undergrads enrolled received financial aid.Around 72% of Sullivan University undergrads take out student loans to cover any remaining costs.
 Sullivan University graduates who have student loans graduate with an average of $15,000 of student loan debt.

 |Most Common Loans for Sullivan University Students|